Tuditanomorpha

-Tuditanomorpha is a suborder of microsaur lepospondyls.
+Tuditanomorpha is a suborder of microsaur tetrapods.
 Tuditanomorphs lived from the Late Carboniferous to the Early Permian and are known from North America and Europe.
 Tuditanomorphs have a similar pattern of bones in the skull roof.
 Tuditanomorphs display considerable variability, especially in body size, proportions, dentition, and presacral vertebral count.
-Currently there are seven families of tuditanomorphs, with two being monotypic.
-Tuditanids, gymnarthrids, and pantylids first appear in the Lower Pennsylvanian.
-Goniorhynchidae, Hapsidopareiontidae, Ostodolepidae, and Trihecatontidae appear in the Late Pennsylvanian and Early Permian.
+Currently there are four families of tuditanomorphs, with two being monotypic.
+Tuditanids first appear in the Lower Pennsylvanian.
+Goniorhynchidae, Hapsidopareiidae, and Trihecatontidae appear in the Late Pennsylvanian and Early Permian.

+Gymnarthrids, pantylids, and Ostodolepidae, originally considered in the Tuditanomorpha, were later placed in the group Recumbirostra.
+Asaphestra, previously thought to be the member of Tuditanomorpha, was reclassified as primitive synapsid in 2020 then as a dubious recumbirostran in 2025.